 Consider the use of real-time digital twins to track the movement of vehicles in a nationwide car or truck fleet.
-Each twin can track a specific vehicle using specific contextual information, such as the intended route, the driver’s profile, and the vehicle’s maintenance history.
+Each twin can track a specific vehicle using specific contextual information, such as the intended route, the driver’s profile, and the vehicle’s maintenance history; ML algorithms can continuously examine engine and cargo telemetry with predictive analytics.
 These twins can then alert dispatchers or drivers when problems are detected, such as a lost or erratic driver or impending maintenance issue with a vehicle.
 In additional, real-time aggregate analysis can detect regional issues affecting several vehicles, such as weather delays and closed highways.
 By boosting situational awareness, real-time digital twins enable dispatchers to quickly hone in on problems and react within seconds.

 Everything in Real Time